NamikoMachida/Final_Project/README.md

 ```

 #### __3. Data subsetting and sorting__
 First, 12 columns that cover information of institutions, specimen IDs, taxonomic classifications, geologic ages, and specimen localities are extracted from the raw data downloaded in the previous section.
 The newly subsetted data is named as `data_selected`.
 Column names of the `data_selected` are converted into more user-friendly names.
 ```
 col_needed <- c("institutioncode", "catalognumber", "order", "family", "genus", "specificepithet", "earliestperiodorlowestsystem", "latestperiodorhighestsystem", "country", "stateprovince", "county", "formation") data_selected <- data[, col_needed]
 colnames(data_selected) <- c("InstCode", "Col.ID", "Order", "Family", "Genus", "species", "earliest", "latest", "Country", "State", "County", "Fm.")
 ```
-Then, hierarchical sorting is conducted. `order()` function in row argument rearranges the rows of `data_selected` based on the values in "institutioncode", "genus", and "specificepithet" columns with a hierarchical prioritization.
+Then, hierarchical sorting is conducted. `order()` function in row argument rearranges the rows of `data_selected` based on the values in "InstCode", "Genus", and "species" columns with a hierarchical prioritization.
 The subsetted data is now named as `data_selected_sorted`.
 In this way, the specimen data is systematically grouped by institutions, genus, and species names.
 ```
 data_selected_sorted <- data_selected[order(data_selected$InstCode, data_selected$Genus, data_selected$species),]
 ```